alemba-21/poverty-line/frontend/README.md

 ---

-### Scram Master :
+### Authors :

-- Joseph Maina

-### Contributors

 1. Earnest Achayo
 2. Snaida Kabalika
 3. Alex Alemba
 4. Bryan Bosire
 5. Tim Mailu
+6. Joseph Maina

 ---

 ## Project Description

 This is the front End for the Poverty-line website.
 Poverty~Line helps growing businesses find and work with top-notch talent and agencies.
 Users can sign up, post projects and review proposals to find the right independent contractor or agency for you

 ---